step-security-bot/jj/docs/design/run.md

 ## Open Points

-Should the command be backend specific?
+Should the command be working copy backend specific?
 How do we manage the Processes which the command will spawn?
 Configuration options, User and Repository Wide?